-This roasted eggplant dip is made with roasted vegetables, feta cheese, olive oil, and lemon juice blended together to make a variation of a classic Mediterranean dip.
-Great served with pita chips and sliced veggies or used as a spread in wraps and sandwiches.
+This roasted eggplant dip combines roasted vegetables, feta cheese, olive oil, and lemon juice to create a variation on a classic Mediterranean dip.

 Roasted eggplant dip in a bowl, garnished with chopped parsley.